Danny-mtb/CheckMK-Veeam_Backup_check/README.md

 ## General informations:
 - this service check is for the checkMK agent
+- please make sure the libraries `os`, `subrocess` and `datetime` are installed on the client
+- change the variable content of `backup_path` and `job_name` in the veeam-backup.py

 ## setup